Katie-Sloan/javascript-project/README.md

 Running instructions

-1. Before running, ensure front-end and server are both set up:
+1. Before running, ensure front-end and server are both set up.
+For the client side you should enter "npm install" and "npm run serve", and for the server side you should enter "mongod", "npm run seeds" and "npm run server:dev".
-        - client: npm install, npm run serve
-        - server: mongod, npm run seeds, npm run server:dev.

 2. Main page lists a grid structure showing various fruits.